kevincastejon/Unity-GridHelper/README.md

 - **PathMap** - Will calculate and hold all the paths **to a specific tile from every accessible tiles**
 - **PathGrid** - Will calculate and hold all the paths **between each tiles on the entire grid**

-*Note that, obviously, any path calculation is valid as long as the walkable states of the tiles remain unchanged*
+*Note that, obviously, any path calculation is valid as long as the walkable state of the tiles remain unchanged*

 ---